Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some types of weather can trigger asthma.
-Wind spreads pollen and mold.
+Wind spreads pollen.
 Heat traps air pollution.
 Cold air can be a trigger all by itself.
 The best way to prevent weather from triggering asthma is to make sure your child takes his or her long-term controller medication.
 If cold air is a trigger, wearing a scarf over the nose and mouth when outside on cold days may help.

-Dust mites are tiny creatures that live in house dust.
+Dust mites are tiny bugs that live in house dust.
 Cleaning or removing things that trap dust helps to control them.
 Start with your child’s bedroom:

 Wash all bedding and stuffed animals weekly in hot (130°F) water.